mhtvsSFrpHdE/prefetch/qpp/prefetch/HACK.md

 - `QTimer::singleShot(0, Global::qMainWindow, SLOT(scrollBarToBottom_slot()));`
 - `ui->stdOut_plainTextEdit->update();`
 - `ui->stdOut_plainTextEdit->verticalScrollBar()->update();`
+- `ui->stdOut_plainTextEdit->insertPlainText("");`

-In the end, insert empty string seems can update the scroll bar.
+In the end, inplace get and set seems can update the scroll bar.
-But `textChanged` signal is not fired, which is a protected signal can not emit manually.
+`textChanged` signal will not fire in this case, which is a protected signal can not emit manually either.